NexPlayer/Unity-SDK/basic/playback-control.md

 The NexPlayer™ SDK provides an API that can be called to control the playback of the player.

-## NexPlayer API for Playback control
+## NexPlayer™ API for Playback control

 Playback control methods inherited from NexPlayerBehaviour: